-- 1. Members of a public body may conduct an on-site inspection of a project or program; however, they cannot deliberate at such gatherings; - 2.
-Members of a public body may attend a conference, training program or event; however, they cannot deliberate at such gatherings; - 3.
-Members of a public body may attend a meeting of another public body provided that they communicate only by open participation; however, they cannot deliberate at such gatherings; - 4.
-Meetings of quasi-judicial boards or commissions held solely to make decisions in an adjudicatory proceeding are not subject to the Open Meeting Law; and, - 5.
-Town Meetings are not subject to the Open Meeting Law.
-See G.L. c.
+- 1. Members of a public body may conduct an on-site inspection of a project or program; however, they may not deliberate at such gatherings; - 2.
+Members of a public body may attend a conference, training program or event; however, they may not deliberate at such gatherings; - 3.
+Members of a public body may attend a meeting of another public body provided that they communicate only by open participation; however, they may not deliberate at such gatherings; - 4.
+Meetings of quasi-judicial boards or commissions held solely to make decisions in an adjudicatory proceeding are not subject to the Open Meeting Law; and - 5.
+Town Meetings, which are subject to other legal requirements, are not governed by the Open Meeting Law.
+See, e.g. G.L. c.
 39, §§ 9, 10 (establishing procedures for Town Meeting).

-For "quasi-judicial boards or commissions," the AGO interprets this exemption to apply only to certain state "quasi-judicial" bodies, and a very limited number of public bodies at other levels of government whose proceedings are specifically defined as "agencies" for purposes of G.L. c.
+The Attorney General interprets the exemption for "quasi-judicial boards or commissions" to apply only to certain state "quasi-judicial" bodies and a very limited number of public bodies at other levels of government whose proceedings are specifically defined as "agencies" for purposes of G.L. c.
 30A.

-We have received several inquiries about the exception for Town Meeting, and whether it applies to deliberation by Town Meeting members outside of a session of Town Meeting, to meetings of committees created by Town Meeting that occur outside a session of Town Meeting, or to deliberation by members of a public body - such as a board of selectmen - during Town Meeting.
+We have received several inquiries about the exception for Town Meeting and whether it applies to meetings outside of a Town Meeting session by Town Meeting members or Town Meeting committees or to deliberation by members of a public body - such as a board of selectmen - during a session of Town Meeting.
 The Attorney General interprets this exemption to mean that the Open Meeting Law does not reach any aspect of Town Meeting.
 Therefore, the Attorney General will not investigate complaints alleging violations in these situations.
 Note, however, that this is a matter of interpretation and future Attorneys General may choose to apply the law in such situations.